 At WeWork, our mission is to help our members discover their passions and create a life, not just a living.
 We are unified by this mission and in 2016 we made significant strides in connecting more people to the space, services and community they need to create their life’s work.

 Over the course of 2016, our global expansion reached exciting new heights.
 We now have over 110 locations open around the world.
 We have doubled our presence globally with the addition of 18 new cities across six new countries, and welcomed a community of creators in 58 new locations.
-We have expanded to Berlin, Be’er Sheva, Seoul, Mexico City, Shanghai, Hong Kong, Montreal, and Sydney and added new cities to the U.S., each with its own unique spirit and culture including Philadelphia, Atlanta, Denver, Arlington, Irvine, Astoria, Long Beach, Pasadena, San Jose, and San Diego.
+We have expanded to Berlin, Be’er Sheva, Seoul, Mexico City, Shanghai, Hong Kong, Montreal, and Sydney, and added new cities to the U.S.––including Philadelphia, Atlanta, Denver, Arlington, Irvine, Astoria, Long Beach, Pasadena, San Jose, and San Diego––each with its own unique spirit and culture.

 In December alone, our team members opened nearly 10,000 desks across eight countries in 14 cities on four continents.
 Five years ago, a feat like this would have taken us an entire year (maybe more!) to accomplish, but instead it happened on a single day.
 Without the hard work and sheer tenacity of our team, there is no way our company could hit these milestones.

 In 2016, we doubled our membership with over 80,000 members utilizing the space, community and services that WeWork offers.
 We have diversified the types of creators that comprise our community.
 This summer we opened our doors to Fortune 500 companies to experience the WeWork community.
 With our “City as a Campus” initiative, we’re excited to see companies like Microsoft, Bacardi, Samsung, and nearly 450 enterprise members embracing a new way of working across the world.